Tawnygoody/Tarmachan/TESTING.md

 ## Viewing & Navigation
 1. As a first time user, I would like to instinctively know what the website is offering.
     - The home page has numerous references to being a mountain equipment store through imagery.
-    - Call to action buttons give an overview of what kind of products are likely to be available.
+    - Call to action buttons gives an overview of what kind of products are likely to be available.
-    - Clearance section shows that there is currently a sale on the site's products.
+    - The Clearance section shows that there is currently a sale on the site's products.

     [User Story 1](documentation/testing/testing_user_stories/user_story1.gif)

 2. As a first time user, I would like an intuitive navigation system to easily move around the site.
     - Icons in the delivery banner (large devices only) allow easy access to Log In and Sign Up functionality.
 These are tooltipped to provide further guidance to the user.
 Icons vary depending on whether a user is logged in and if the user is a superuser.
-    - There are 4 links on the left side of the logo, which opens up mega menus for user's to filter products and find out more information about the company.
+    - There are 4 links on the left side of the logo, which opens up mega menus for users to filter products and find out more information about the company.
-    - Search icon opens up search menu and a basket icon allows access to the shopping bag.
+    - Search icon opens up the search menu and a basket icon allows access to the shopping bag.
     - The navigation is fixed to the top of the screen so is always accessible for users.
     - Additional navigation links are available in the footer.
     - At various points on the site users can redirect to return to the products / blogs page at the click of a button.
-    - On mobile devices a burger menu opens up a menu where user's can direct to various pages of the site.
+    - On mobile devices, a burger menu opens up a menu where users can direct to various pages of the site.
 Scrollable dropdowns are available to allow for filtering.

     [User Story 2](documentation/testing/testing_user_stories/user_story2.gif)

 3. As a first time user, I want to be able to view a range of products on the same page.
     - The products page shows all the products available on the site.
-The mega menu options will narrow this down dependant on various categories.
+The mega menu options will narrow this down depending on various categories.
-    - As nearly all user's may not be necessarily interested in all products gievn that their are products for different genders, there is no all products link in the mega menu, however this can be accessed from the footer.
+    - As nearly all users may not be necessarily interested in all products given that there are products for different genders, there is no all products link in the mega menu, however, this can be accessed from the footer.

     [User Story 3](documentation/testing/testing_user_stories/user_story3.gif)

 4. As a first time user, I want to be able to view individual product detail.
     - On the products page users can see the product image, name, price and rating (if a product has a rating).
 When hovering over an image an overlay with the product description can be seen.
     - When the user clicks a product from the products page they are taken to the product detail page.
-Here the user can see a variety information about the product, including further descriptions, specifications and reviews.
+Here the user can see a variety of information about the product, including further descriptions, specifications and reviews.

     [User Story 4](documentation/testing/testing_user_stories/user_story4.gif)

 5. As a first time user, I want to be able to locate any special offers & deals to take advantage of any reduced prices.
     - From the mega menu there are links for clearance items in each of the three master categories.
-    - In the footer there is a link for all products in clearance.
+    - In the footer, there is a link for all products in clearance.
-    - On the home page there is large clearance image, inviting users to take advantage of products on offer.
+    - On the home page there is a large clearance image, inviting users to take advantage of products on offer.
-    - On the products page, products which are in clearance are clearly identifiable by the sale logo in the upper right corner of the product card, and by the clearance price displayed.
+    - On the products page, products which are in clearance are identifiable by the sale logo in the upper right corner of the product card, and by the clearance price displayed.

     [User Story 5](documentation/testing/testing_user_stories/user_story5.gif)

 6. As a first time user, I would like to find out information about the company to see what the business can deliver.
-    - User's can go to the company tab and look at the about us section which has a breif overview of the company and its philosophy.
+    - Users can go to the company tab and look at the about us section which has a brief overview of the company and its philosophy.
 This can also be accessed in the footer.

     [User Story 6](documentation/testing/testing_user_stories/user_story6.gif)

 7. As a first time user, I want to be able to contact the business with any queries I may have.
-    - User's are able to find a contact page for the comany on the company tab.
+    - User's can find a contact page for the company on the company tab.
 Additional a link can be found in the footer.
     - The contact page has company details, opening times and a contact form.
 Customers are notified by email when a successful contact request has been made.

     [User Story 7](documentation/testing/testing_user_stories/user_story7.gif)